vonzimr/gradebook/gradebook-server/README.md

 ```
 pip install -r requirements.txt
 ```

+Note: It is necessary to also install the development packages for mysql and python3, this is distro specific.
+If you get errors while running pip, look up the install requirements for the failed packages and adjust accordingly.

 Finally, we need to add an environment variable so flask can find the project
 ```